midonet/midonet/tests/README.md

 ```
 pushd tests
-sandbox-manage -c sandbox.conf build-all default_v2 && popd
+sandbox-manage -c sandbox.conf build-all default_v2_neutron+newton && popd
 ```

 Wait until all images have been generated.
-The default_v2 is a basic MDTS flavour for sandbox.
+The default_v2_neutron+newton is a basic MDTS flavour with neutron for sandbox.
 Look into the sandbox/flavours directory for a list of the supported flavours.
 For more information about how to use sandbox, components, flavors and overrides, check its [source repo](https://github.com/midonet/midonet-sandbox) or execute `sandbox-manage --help`.